Home Help for families Information & Advice Benefits & money Benefits & tax credits Other benefits

 This can be paid for specific items to help relieve the stress arising from the day to day care of a child under 18 years who has a severe disability or serious illness, for example laundry equipment, transport expenses, help with driving lessons for you, clothing and holidays.

-For more information, contact our freephone helpline on 0808 888 3555 to find out more.
+For more information, visit our section on other sources of financial support, or contact our freephone helpline on 0808 888 3555 to find out more.